-Excess of revenues over direct operating expenses and development expenses from the Underlying Properties was approximately \$73.9 million in 2012.
-This amount includes settlements of approximately \$11.8 million related to hedge contracts.
-Applying the net profits interest percentage of 80% to the excess of revenues over direct operating expenses and development expenses results in income from the Net Profits Interest to the Trust (prior to Trust general and administrative expenses and cash withheld for expenses) of approximately \$59.1 million for the year ended December 31, 2012.
+Net profits from the Underlying Properties was approximately \$73.9 million in 2012 compared to approximately \$13.2 million from Inception through December 31, 2011.
+This amount includes settlements of approximately \$11.8 million related to hedge contracts in 2012, compared to approximately \$0.7 million related to hedge contracts for the period from Inception to December 31, 2011.
+As the Trust was not formed until May 3, 2011 and the conveyance of the Net Profits Interest was not completed until November 8, 2011, the Trust did not receive or disburse funds during the first ten months of 2011.
+Applying the net profits interest percentage of 80% to the net profits results in income from the Net Profits Interest to the Trust (prior to Trust general and administrative expenses and cash withheld for expenses) of approximately \$59.1 million for the year ended December 31, 2012 as compared to approximately \$10.5 million for the period from Inception to December 31, 2011.